 COM 101 Principles of Human Communication

-Those interested in applying for Public Speaking assistantships should contact Dr. Alexa Chilcutt, Director of the Public Speaking Program.
+Those interested in applying for assistantships in the Public Speaking Program should contact Dr. Alexa Chilcutt, Director of the Public Speaking Program.
+All other applicants should direct their inquiries to the departmental chairperson, Dr. Margaret D’Silva.

 How to Submit an Application